-Food insecurity is broadly defined as the state of being without reliable access to a sufficient quantity of affordable, nutritious food.
-The USDA has defined 2 levels, low and very low, but food insecurity can show up in many ways from lack of variety in food to reduced food intake.
-People of all ages, backgrounds, and experiences can be impacted.
-Particularly during the pandemic, many people experienced job loss or significant income reduction, leading to food insecurity.
+Food insecurity is defined as a lack of consistent access to enough food for an active, healthy life.
+Food insecurity can show up in many ways from lack of variety in food to reduced food intake.
+People of all ages, backgrounds, and experiences can be affected.

 96 percent reported that the food they bought did not last and they couldn't afford more

 94 percent could not afford to eat balanced meals

 Food insecurity in the US had reached its lowest point since the 1990s until the Covid-19 pandemic caused a dramatic increase in both unemployment and poverty.
 Food insecurity has improved since the pandemic but is projected to take a long time to recover.